sindresorhus/caprine/readme.md

 If you like to have Caprine minimized on startup, open it from the command-line with the `--minimize` flag.

+### Continuity

+On *macOS*, you can remove the app from the dock, create a menu bar icon and have a global shortcut to toggle the window.
+Caprine will show above any app, even if they are full screen, and it'll hide when is not focused.
+You can enable this in the menu bar options and disable in the options of the menu bar icon (right click on it).

 ### Keyboard shortcuts

 Description            | Keys